romainmenke/css-tokenizer-tests/README.md

 ## Tokens format :

-This test corpus strictly follows the CSS specification.
+This test corpus follows the CSS specification.
 The token type names are taken directly from the specification.

 - `type` is the token type name